 Salaries will be paid on a regular schedule by direct deposit three times during the camp season.
-Pay dates for camp staff are July 8th (1/6 of your summer salary) for the first week of camp, July 22nd (2/6 of your summer salary) for the 2nd and 3rd weeks of camp, and the last day of camp for staff (1/2 of your summer salary) for the second session (or when your paperwork is completed).
+Pay dates for camp staff are July 5th (1/6 of your summer salary) for the first week of camp, July 19th (2/6 of your summer salary) for the 2nd and 3rd weeks of camp, and the last day of camp for staff (1/2 of your summer salary) for the second session (or when your paperwork is completed).
 Staff training is a condition of employment.
 Salaries have been set based on the position, past experience, age, skill and knowledge.
 In addition to salary, meals and lodging will be provided for each member of the staff.
 Leadership team member should refer to their employment agreement for more specific details applicable to them.
-On occasion, staff end up paying for camp-related expenses.
-On these occasions, we ask that you first gain approval from the director, associate director, or program director before making a camp-related purchase, and upon approval you will be reimbursed for your contribution in the next applicable paycheck.
-Reimbursements are required to be approved and submitted prior to the last week of camp so they can be included in final payroll.
-Any contributions to camp without proper approval or submitted after this deadline will not be reimbursed.
+On rare occasion, designated staff end up paying for camp-related expenses.
+On these occasions, we ask that you first gain approval from the director, associate director, or program director before making a camp-related purchase, and upon approval you will be reimbursed via check at the end of the summer.
+Reimbursements are required to be approved and submitted prior to the last week of camp.
+Any contributions after this time, without proper approval or submitted after this deadline will not be reimbursed.